 When colon cancers are detected and treated at an early state (and have not spread beyond the colon or rectum) they are cured in 90% of all cases.

-The American Cancer Society recommends that beginning at age 50, men and women should follow one of these five testing options:
+For people at normal risk of colon cancer, the American Cancer Society recommends that beginning at age 45, men and women should follow one of these five testing options:

 - Yearly fecal occult blood test (FOBT)